No-sens-things/no-sens-/README.md

 # no-sens-
-thing how have no sens
+thing how have no sens,
+please don't gudge me.